sseletskyy/emails-input/README.md

 ## Component behavior

-- Component depends on the parent container’s width
+- Component depends on the parent container’s width and height
-- If parent width changes, inserted emails are redistributed by rows
+- If parent width or height changes, inserted emails are redistributed by rows
 - Component's styles are defined with css modules, so they don't conflict with other css styles
 - If component has too many emails, user can scroll the component
 - The last block of the component is an `input field` to insert email manually